 Looking for practical business wisdom?
 The CDP has arranged with Cape Cod SCORE to offer Individual Business Counseling with SCORE counselors right here in Eastham.

-One hour mentoring sessions will be available on:
+When & Where: a one hour mentoring session will be available on

 CDP Conference Room, 3 Main Street Mercantile, Unit 8 in Eastham.